 "No amount of symptomatic treatment can have any lasting value without correcting the pelvic torsion pattern."

-The immediate impact of pelvic torsion is to change the height of the hip joints in relation to one another.
+The immediate impact of pelvic torsion (a twisted pelvis) is to change the height of the hip joints in relation to one another.

 In other words, the hip joints are no longer level.
 One hip joint is positioned higher and the other is positioned lower.